 - Ninja Foodi 11-in-1 6.5-qt Pro Pressure Cooker + Air Fryer (MSRP $199.99)

-Winner: For us, Instant Pot's range comes out on top when it comes to price and the sheer range of great products available.
-The brand has far more multi-cookers to choose from, each of which are kitted out with a whole host of different features.
+For us, Instant Pot's range comes out on top when it comes to price and the sheer range of great products available.
+The brand has far more multi-cookers to choose from, each of which is kitted out with a whole host of different features.
 It also beats Ninja Foodi on price every time.

 Ninja Foodi vs Instant Pot: Design